PERMANENT EXHIBITION

 Exhibition of Estonian State Decorations

-February 7 –
+February 7 – May 25

 In 1936, a comprehensive Estonian state decorations system was established by decree of the State Elder.
 Under this decree, Estonian state decorations also included, in addition to the Cross of Liberty, the Order of the Estonian Red Cross and Order of the Cross of the Eagle.
 This created an integral but relatively complicated decorations system whose goal was to define more precisely services rendered in the field of national defence as well as for building state structures, and humanitarian services.